Phở Áp Chảo (also known as Phở Xào Giòn) is a creative Hanoian twist on the traditional Phở.

 In Vietnamese, Phở Áp Chảo literally means “Pan-fried Phở,” while Phở Xào Giòn means “Crispy Stir-fried Phở Noodles”.

-This recipe is the Hanoi-style Phở Áp Chảo, the stir-fry beef served with crispy fried rice noodles.
-If you’re a fan of Mì Xào Giòn (Crispy Birds Nest Egg Noodles), you’ll likely love this dish too.
+This Hanoi-style Phở Áp Chảo features crispy fried rice noodles paired with savory stir-fried beef.
+If you’re a fan of Mì Xào Giòn (Crispy Bird’s Nest Egg Noodles), this dish is sure to win you over.

 In the South, Phở Áp Chảo is just another name for Hủ Tiếu Áp Chảo (Hủ Tiếu Xào), a dish influenced by Chinese immigrants in Saigon.